The Boy and the Flute

 He let himself be rocked, just the sound, just the music slowly entering him.

-He looked carefully at each new plant and, little by little, he discovered everything: the gourd, the best there is to make a gourd, similar to the boy's head... the cassava plant leaf, which the leaf-cutting ant likes to carry, similar to with the boy's hand…Ah!
+He looked cad each new plant and, little by little, he discovered everything: the gourd, the best there is to make a bowl, resembling a boy's head... the cassava plant leaf, which the leaf-cutting ant likes to carry, similar to the boy's hand…Ah!
 That was it for sure.
 The boy turned into a garden, into everything that is a good plant to eat.

 The bones became the cassava branches.
 The legs, cassava really, to make beiju and tapioca flour.